adelgado2/noa-labs/README.md

 # noa-labs
 CCIE R&amp;S Labs

-This is the first version of modified INE Labs.
+This is the first version of unmodified INE Labs.
 File changes.